Samuelerekaife/Appsbroker-demo/README.md

 Sites hosted on App Engine are hosted on the REGION_ID.r.appspot.com subdomain, such as [my-project-id].uc.r.appspot.com.
 After you deploy your site, you can map your own domain name to your App Engine-hosted website.

-Before you can host your website on Google App Engine: Create a new Google Cloud console project or retrieve the project ID of an existing project to use and then initialize the Google Cloud CLI
+Before you can host your website on Google App Engine: Create a new Google Cloud console project or retrieve the project ID of an existing project to use and then initialize the Google Cloud CLI.

 #### Cloud Storage